Rishikesh0523/proxy-extension/README.md

 A Chrome extension that allows users to easily switch between different proxy servers for secure browsing.

 Note: To work you have to provide working proxy server details in the `background.js` file.
+Note 2: This code is still under development, to make it work, you have to edit it.

 ## Requirements